Guanzi (text): Daoistic content

-It was classed as Legalist after the Sui dynasty (581-617).
-Most chapters of the text deal with government and the art of rulership.
-Considering their tone generally less strident than in the classic Legalist work, the Book of Lord Shang (Shang jun shu 商君書), translator W. Allyn Rickett dissents from the traditional Confucian view of the texts as Legalist, judging them to "present a point of view much closer to that of the realistic Confucian, Xunzi than either the highly idealistic Confucianism of Mencius or the Draconian Legalism advocated by Shang Yang."
-The Guanzi shares with other "Legalist" texts the view that power is independent of morality, emphasizing techniques (Shu), but advocates "law" (Fa) as an adjunct to Confucian Li.

 Economic and financial insight in the Guanzi

 Several chapters of the Guanzi address what modern language would call economic and monetary issues.
-It is a core text on the matter of price stabilization form the ancient Chinese perspective.
-The economic policies discussed focus on insulating peasants from fluctuations in the context of then-recently developed market forces and to increase commercialization while benefitting the state. “[T]his approach to economic policy suggested that the state should unleash and harness market forces in order to promote wealth for the state and the people.”
+It is a core text on the matter of price stabilization from the ancient Chinese perspective.
+The economic policies discussed focus on insulating peasants from fluctuations in the context of then-recently developed market forces and to increase commercialization while benefitting the state. "[T]his approach to economic policy suggested that the state should unleash and harness market forces in order to promote wealth for the state and the people."

 The "state savings" (國蓄) chapter has been described as the first-ever exposition of the quantity theory of money, and the "light and heavy" (轻重) chapter as the first clear articulation of the law of supply and demand: